The outside temperature is dropping, the days are growing shorter, and your cats don’t seem to play as much.

 Cats are known to be stoic about their discomfort, so it’s up to us to anticipate their needs, especially during winter.
 They may not hibernate, but like us, they can get cold.

 Have you noticed changes to your cat’s behavior during winter?
+Do they tend to catch a few more hours of sleep during the day?
 Tell us in the comments below!